kwabsntim/timeline/README.md

 - File metadata storage (filename, file path, file size, MIME type)
 - Upload timestamp and photo taken timestamp tracking
 - Automatic UUID generation for media files
-- 9 file limit per wrap enforcement
+- 12 file limit per wrap enforcement (one for each month of the year)
 - Cascade deletion when parent wrap is deleted

 **Database:**